Chillesford

-The village was recorded in Domesday as Cesefortda.
+The village was recorded in the Domesday Book of 1086 as Cesefortda.

 In 1258, Thomas Weyland bought the Manor of Chillesford.

 Amy Bantoff used to run the village shop, which is now closed.
 Mr. Pratt ran the local farm.

 Chillesford has a pub, The Froize Inn (east end of B1084), which used to be two cottages.

 A church (west end of B1084 – OS grid TM3852) has a tower and various other local buildings are made from local red crag bricks.

 The old brickyard was where a 20m skeleton of a whale was also once found.

 Pedlars Lane (heads north from the centre of the village) to Tunstall Chapel.

 Mill Lane (heads south and then south-west) which leads to Butley.

 Chillesford Lodge

 Chillesford Lodge (OS grid TM3950) lies over a mile southeast from the village close to Sudbourne Park.
 In 2015 the 1,200 acre estate is the last remnant of the 7,650 acre Sudbourne Hall estate purchased in 1918 by the Leeds soap manufacturer Joseph Watson, 1st Baron Manton (d.1922) still owned by his descendants today.
 His third son Alastair Joseph Watson (1901–1955) inherited that part of his father's estates, which totalled some 20,000 acres in England.
 Chillesford Lodge estate was the Sudbourne Hall estate's Victorian "model farm", the buildings of which were erected in 1875 by Sir Richard Wallace, 1st Baronet of Sudbourne Hall, the noted art collector and illegitimate son of the 4th Marquess of Hertford.
 At Chillesford Lodge Farm the Red Poll breed of cattle had been developed in the 19th century.
 The famous "Sudbourne" prefixed herds of Red Poll cattle and the famous "Sudbourne" stud of Suffolk Punch heavy horses, were retained briefly by the Watson family and won several prizes.